Bruh722/ccjs200/README.md

 ### Practice Problems for Exam #2

 Note*: remember that exam 2 starts with Lesson 11 and Chapter 5.
-Please focus your studying efforts on material we have covered in class and discussion sections (correct answers are italicized).
+Please focus your studying efforts on material we have covered in class and discussion sections (correct answers are below questions).

 1. Consider the following dataset capturing causes of death among a state's prison inmate population for a 1-year period: